 With summer around the corner, do some fun Seattle-area staycations with your family.
-Don’t miss these amazing things to do with kids in Tacoma, WA.
+Don’t miss these amazing things to do in Tacoma, WA with kids.

 It’s really been hitting me that my oldest is going to start kindergarten this fall.
 So, I’m planning on spending as much one on one time with him as I can.

 Since our family bonds the most while traveling, I’ve decided that having some mother/son trips are the way to go for us.

 Now, these trips don’t have to be far from home.

 We recently partnered with Travel Tacoma for a few jam-packed days full of cool things to do with kids in Tacoma this summer.